pipdaniels/pipdaniels/README.md

 - 👋 Hi, I’m @pipdaniels
-- 👀 I’m interested in Technicalm Produc Management
+- 👀 I’m interested in Technical Product Management
 - 🌱 I’m currently learning Django for backend Web App Developement
 - 💞️ I’m looking to collaborate on very early stage Startup projects from ideating to building prototypes and MVP
 - 📫 I can be reached via seunyusuf@leafgreenafrica.org